tweger1999/Flipdot_NTP_Clock/README.md

 The flipdot display has standoffs but is mainly held together by a pcb board which is not ideal for the structural integrity of a vertical stand and case.
 To remove some of this stress I constructed a brace from a 13 gauge steel panel.
-  - The centerline of the plate is bent 90 degreed and -45 degrees on either end, doing this gives the brace strength in all 3 axis.
+  - the centerline of the plate is bent 90 degreed and -45 degrees on either end, doing this gives the brace strength in all 3 axis.
   - cutouts were made to to fit onto the board standoffs and allow the pertruding controller board and external circuits to fit.
   - 8 holes were drilled for the 8 accessible m3 board standoffs.

 ## Plexiglass Case
 ![image](https://user-images.githubusercontent.com/87651777/218560548-5049d2b2-caeb-4f3b-9b05-deb55c83737f.png)

+To make the four corner case:
+  1. start with a sheet of plexiglass.
+  2. cut the height of the plexiglass to the height of the body.
+  3. use wood studs and clamps on either end of the plexiglass at the desired bending locations.
+  4. using a heat gun, apply equal heat to bot sides at the crease near the wood.
+  5. when plexiglass becomes pliable, use another wood stud to push the plexiglass to an angle of ~90 degrees.
+  6. repeat process on other three corners.

 ## 3D Printed Body
 ![image](https://user-images.githubusercontent.com/87651777/218561437-c5fdc353-f502-46d5-8136-196a4b9fc1a0.png)